Ironhack-Data-Madrid-Enero-2021/w2-pandas-project/README.md

 ## How to deliver the project

-1. Create a new repo with the name `data-cleaning-pandas` in your github account.
+1. Create a new repo with the name `data-cleaning-pandas` on your github account.
-   - Create a `README.md` file on repo root with project documentation
+   - Create a `README.md` file on repo root with project documentation.
+Make sure to include as much useful information as possible.
+Someone that finds the README.md should be able to fully get a gist of the project without browsing your files.
+   - Include a `.gitignore`
    - At least 1 jupyter notebook is required
+   - Including your functions in a `src.py` is very, very highly reccommended (maybe even mandatory, check with your instructors)
    - **DO NOT UPLOAD SHARKs ATTACK DATASET TO GITHUB**
-2. Do a `PR` with the link of your repo copy pasted inside `m1/pandas-project/PROJECT-REPO.md` on our labs repo.
+2. Open an `Issue` on this repo and paste your own repo's link.

 ## Links & Resources